g3nj1z/redshark/README.md

 # Redshark

-This Bash script automates the extraction of multiple TCP streams from a PCAP file based on a specified TCP port using `tshark`, the command-line version of Wireshark.
+Redshark creates and automates the extraction of multiple TCP streams from a PCAP file.
+It creates a directory named `tcp_streams_<port>` containing individual ASCII files for each TCP stream found on the specified port using `tshark`, the command-line version of Wireshark.

 ## Features